imogendrews/orientation_project/project_plan/projectplan_drews.md

 ## Generating prompts

-This study draws methodological inspiration from the book *Blindspot: Hidden Biases of Good People* by Anthony Greenwald and Mahzarin Banaji (2013).
+This study draws methodological inspiration from the book *Blindspot: Hidden Biases of Good People* (Greenwald & Banaji, 2013) by Anthony Greenwald and Mahzarin Banaji.
 The authors explore how biases happen automatically, without much conscious thought.
 AI models, similarly, operate based on patterns in data that they have learned and, as a result, reproduce biases that exist within the data.
  Just as human biases stem from societal norms, the patterns in AI models often reflect similar biases.